 Please also review our articles on Stains and Toilet Paper, since not every stain will invalidate the clean days or, when you have been to mikveh, make you niddah.

 You may want to contact your physician for ideas about reducing bleeding, including possibly taking ibuprofen or bioflavanoids (1000mg, thrice a day).
-Our free Jewish Women's Health App or website may help facilitate communication with your doctor.
-We can't suggest any specific herbal remedies, but you may find it helpful to consult with a qualified practitioner of herbal medicine.
+Our Jewish Women’s Health or website may help facilitate communication with your doctor.
+We can’t suggest any specific herbal remedies, but you may find it helpful to consult with a qualified practitioner of herbal medicine.
 Remember that your physician needs to know about any herbs that you are taking, and a herbal specialist needs to know about any medications.

 Please feel free to get back to us with any further questions.